Major Exploration Advising (30+ Credit Hours)

-In Change of Major Advising we are here to assist you with learning about yourself and the major possibilities that can suit your academic and career interests and goals.
+In Major Exploration Advising we are here to assist you with learning about yourself and the major possibilities that can suit your academic and career interests and goals.
 We can help you evaluate where you currently are academically and make connections to potential majors and careers utilizing resources like VIPS and DegreeWorks.
 We will work with you to create a personal plan of action that may include:

 - Appropriate VIPS assessments